-With the proper equipment and training, processors can extract specific compounds like THC.
+With the proper products and training, processors can extract specific compounds like THC.
 Understanding boiling points of each compound is critical.
-The entire extraction process takes time, money, and dedication but is well worth it!
-And with an Apeks Supercritical system utilizing cold separation to preserve the terpenes and other compounds, you can join other customers producing award-winning oils!
+Extraction processes takes time, money, and dedication but is well worth it!
+And with an Apeks Supercritical system utilizing cold separation to preserve the terpenes and other compounds, you can join other customers producing award-winning cannabis oils!

 CO2 extracted material is free of residual solvents.
 Nothing is left behind once the extraction is over since the carbon dioxide bubbles away, leaving no trace in the end product.